orlando-valladares/guatemala-drought-replication/README.md

 # Guatemala drought replication package

-This repository is the non-Overleaf replication workspace for the Guatemala May--August 2026 drought analysis.
-It intentionally excludes the field-report prose, J-PAL template, Overleaf history, raw rasters, survey microdata, and all large source archives.
+This repository is a replication workspace for a Guatemala May--August 2026 drought analysis, removing proprietary information,

 ## Current status